Application Steps and Eligibility

 Professors will recommend books and other readings; a virtual library may be accessed online.

-Yes, we offer Merit, Economic Need, Back to School and University of Salamanca scholarships (for students already attending the university).
-At this time, MGIS does not grant full tuition scholarships.
 All scholarships for this academic year are designed to provide students with reduced tuition opportunities or specific payment plans that adjust to their needs.
-Students may apply for one MGIS/USAL scholarship.

 The 3000€ scholarships are a discount on the total tuition for the two-year program.
-Please refer to your welcome package for detailed information on scholarships.

 You may get a steady income of 300-400€ a month depending on your skills.
 The difficulty is being hired because you need to have a residence permit.
 What you need to do is to go to asking for a NIE (Número de Identidad de Extranjero) as soon as possible.
 That will ease every step to get a contract.
 That link goes to the General Consulate of Spain in New York.
 Please find the closest consulate for you and complete that procedure.